⚡ 100% Free · No Signup

 Zalgo Classic

-The original "he comes" Zalgo effect—combining marks stacked evenly above, below, and through text.
-This is the most recognizable glitch text style, born from creepypasta and internet horror culture.
-Best for: horror content, meme culture, and the classic cursed text aesthetic.
+The original "he comes" Zalgo effect: combining marks stacked evenly above, below, and through text.
+The name comes from a character created by internet artist Shmorky (Dave Kelly) on July 27, 2004, first published on his personal website before spreading through online communities and becoming the defining aesthetic for creepypasta and internet horror culture.
+This is the most recognizable glitch text style.
+Great for horror content, meme culture, and the classic cursed text aesthetic.

 Zalgo Creepy (Heavy)